mabdelaal86/eeg-emotions/README.md

-# eeg-emotions
+# Emotion Recognition using Brain Signals
-Code to reproduce results of my work in Master (Emotion recognition using EEG).
+Code to reproduce results of my work in Master (Improving Emotion Recognition using Brain Signals).